esoltys/Repo-Documenter/README.md

 - Generates a tree view of the repository structure
 - Aggregates content from specified files
+- Safely handles binary files by excluding their content
 - Outputs a single Markdown file containing the repository documentation
 - Configurable via a simple configuration file